umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 This config transform will add a new `<rule>` to `<system.webServer><rewrite><rules>`.
 The `xdt:Transform` attribute is used to tell the system what to transform.
 In this case the value is `InsertIfMissing`, which means it will add the section if it's not already in the config file.
 In order to be able to identify the correct section the `xdt:Locator` attribute is used to *match* the value of the `name` attribute.

 :::note
-Keep in mind that a misconfigured config transform may block Data Extraction on your project.
-Please see [here](../../Troubleshooting/Deployments/Changes-Not-Being-Applied) for more details.
+Keep in mind that a misconfigured config transform may [block Data Extraction on your project](../../Troubleshooting/Deployments/Changes-Not-Being-Applied).
 :::

 ## appSettings.json transforms